-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 Two colleges in Kentucky offer something that most university administrators can only dream of.
 Berea College and Alice Lloyd College charge students nothing for tuition.